EXPLAINER: Who was al-Zawahri — and why did US kill him?

 Al-Zawahri worked as an eye surgeon as a young adult, but also roamed Central Asia and the Middle East, witnessing Afghans’ war against Soviet occupiers in that country, and meeting young Saudi Osama bin Laden and other Arab militants rallying to help Afghanistan expel Soviet troops.

-Al-Zawahri merged his own Egyptian militant group was al-Qaida.
-He brought al-Qaida the organizational skill and experience — honed underground in Egypt, evading Egyptian intelligence — that allowed al-Qaida to organize cells of followers and strike around the world.
+Al-Zawahri merged his own Egyptian militant group with al-Qaida.
+He brought al-Qaida organizational skill and experience — honed underground in Egypt, evading Egyptian intelligence — that allowed al-Qaida to organize cells of followers and strike around the world.

 WHY WAS AL-ZAWAHRI IMPORTANT?

 After the years of quietly assembling the suicide attackers, funds and plans for the Sept.
-11 attack, Zawahri ensured that al-Qaida survived the global manhunt that followed to attack again.
+11 attack, Zawahri and lieutenants ensured that al-Qaida survived the global manhunt that followed to attack again.

 On the run after 9/11, al-Zawahri rebuilt al-Qaida leadership in the Afghan-Pakistan border region and was the supreme leader over branches in Iraq, Asia, Yemen and beyond.
 With a credo of targeting near and far enemies, al-Qaida after 9/11 carried out years of unrelenting attacks: in Bali, Mombasa, Riyadh, Jakarta, Istanbul, Madrid, London and beyond.
 Attacks that killed 52 people in London in 2005 were among al-Qaida’s last devastating attacks in the West, as drone strikes, counterterror raids and missiles launched by the U.S. and others killed al-Qaida-affiliated fighters and shattered parts of the network.